 These small, flat insects solely survive on the blood of people and animals while they sleep, according to the Centers for Disease Control and Prevention (CDC).
 Fully grown, they can be similar to the size of an apple seed and are very visible.
 Their color depends on whether they have fed recently.
 If they have, you can see the red blood color under their transparent shell.
 Otherwise, they show up a dark reddish-brown, Addair says.

 “That saying, ‘Don’t let the bed bugs bite,’ is very true.
 They do bite,” adds Addair.

 They hitch rides on luggage, purses, and clothing.
 During the day, they hide in apartments, hotels, cruise ship rooms, trains, dorms, and homes.
 They can shimmy up or down to the human and feast away.

 Health Risks Associated With Bed Bugs

-The CDC states that bite responses from these pests range from a small bite mark to danger allergic reaction.
+The CDC notes that bite responses from these pests range from a small bite mark to dangerous allergic reactions.
 Sometimes the annoying itching from their bites can lead to a skin infection.

 Whether these bugs spread disease remains up in the air.

 “I go back in history and at one point, they said mosquitoes don’t transmit disease,” Addair says.
 “My belief is to be safe rather than sorry.
 It has not been proven that they do, but I wouldn’t take any chances.”